The-Flash-Report/saasflashreport/tasks/Tasks.md

 - [x] All pages: Consistent H1 styling and SaaS branding

 ### Navigation Testing
-- [ ] Topics dropdown works on all pages
+- [x] Topics dropdown works on all pages **FIXED**: Added Topics dropdown to about.html and contact.html
-- [ ] All navigation links work correctly
+- [x] All navigation links work correctly
-- [ ] Cross-site portfolio links work (to other Flash Report sites)
+- [x] Cross-site portfolio links work (to other Flash Report sites)
-- [ ] Footer links work correctly
+- [x] Footer links work correctly

 ### Other
 - [x] Add link to aiflashreport.com to panel on /about and remove the link to saasflashreport as that is THIS site